auth70/salakala/README.md

   <a href="https://www.npmjs.com/package/salakala"><img src="https://img.shields.io/npm/types/salakala" alt="npm type definitions"></a>
 </p>

-We've all been there, sharing `.env` files in Slack to get a Javascript application quickly working on someone's local machine while feeling bad about security practices. 🫠
+We've all been there, sharing `.env` files in Slack to get an application working quickly while feeling bad about security practices. 🫠

-But teams always have a shared secret or password manager (1Password, Bitwarden, Google Secrets Manager, AWS Secrets Manager, etc)...

-... and you're almost always logged in to it in some form (CLI, service account, etc), right?
+But teams always have a shared secret or password manager, and you already have a way to access it through a CLI or service account, right?

-What if you just had a nice little JSON file in your code repository that defined which environment variables to fetch from any manager?
+What if you just had a nice little JSON file in your code repository that defined which environment variables to fetch from any manager through URIs?

 ```json
 // salakala.json